 - Counseling can help a person take control of their life and respond to overwhelming situations with healthy coping skills.
 It is not always possible, or healthy, to just "tough it out".
 Problems cannot be "willed away".

-- Counseing can improve a person's problem solving abilities, and increase one's self-awareness, and improve self-control.
+- Counseling can improve a person's problem-solving abilities, and increase one's self-awareness, and improve self-control.

 - Through counseling a person can learn new ways of relating to people, and can deal with a person's difficulties building and maintaining relationships.

 Is Counseling Right for Me

 In counseling, a person can learn to successfully manage a specific diagnosis or a specific condition.
 Examples include: